babashka/babashka/doc/dev.md

 ## Build

 To build this project, set `$GRAALVM_HOME` to the GraalVM distribution directory.
+Currently we are using GraalVM JDK8.

 Then run: